Clean drinking water.

 The organization started when Floyd Hammer and Kathy Hamilton were moved by the great need in Tanzania while on a mission trip to renovate a leprosy hospital in 2004.
-To date, The Outreach Program has provided 300 million meals to children in 15 countries.
+The Outreach Program has provided 300 million meals to children in 15 countries.

 The idea began after debating whether the same technology that purifies swimming pool water could be scaled down to help those in need of clean drinking water.

 What they initially thought would be instantly adopted by the locals in Tanzania proved to be more difficult.
-Tanzanians weren't used to the taste of the chlorinated water, so the introduction took time.
+Tanzanians weren't used to the taste of chlorinated water, so the introduction took time.